en_USEnglish

 Regular testing and comparison

-• Test your site's speed on a regular basis (e.g. once a month) and after any major modifications (theme changes, plugin additions, optimizations).
+• Test your site speed regularly (e.g., monthly) and after making major changes (theme changes, plugin additions, optimizations).
 Compare the results to measure the impact of your efforts and identify new optimization opportunities.

 A fast WordPress site for guaranteed success

-Boost the performance of your WordPress site is a profitable long-term investment.
-By implementing the strategies described in this article, you can significantly improve your site's speed, offer a better user experience, improve your SEO, increase your conversions and potentially reduce your hosting costs.
-Don't forget that performance optimization is an ongoing process.
-Regularly monitor your site's speed, test new techniques and adapt your approach according to your site's needs and the evolution of web technologies.
+Boost the performance of your WordPress site is a worthwhile long-term investment.
+By implementing the strategies outlined in this article, you can significantly improve your site speed, provide better user experience, improve your referencing, increase your conversions, and potentially reduce your hosting costs.
+Remember that performance optimization is an ongoing process.
+Regularly monitor your site speed, test new techniques, and adapt your approach based on your site's needs and evolving web technologies.
 A fast WordPress site is a major asset to your online success!